 Secondly, the folk melody index which UE included at the front of their edition (using the exact template of their original 1918 first edition) here appears at the rear of the book, along with the critical commentary.
 Happily here, Henle have included German and English translations, which is most welcome!

 Thirdly, the critical commentary includes a table of metronome markings, as these were changed between the UE 1918 publication and 1936 revision.
 Also included are the metronome markings taken from Bartók’s field recordings of the original folk melodies.
 These are of significant practical value to the performer delving into this music, while also providing an interesting insight into the composer’s thoughts on the pieces.

 Regular readers won’t be at all surprised to know that I love these new Henle editions.
 I am of course a particular fan of Bartók’s music, but also a fan of excellent scholarship, and a fan of Henle editions.
 Here these three combine to deliver an outstanding score.

-I will be performing these pieces this Christmas, and without reservation I will be using László Somfai’s new edition.
+I will be playing these pieces this Christmas, and I will be using László Somfai’s new edition.
 It’s undoubtedly the new benchmark.

 Pianodao Music Club members enjoy exclusive discounts on sheet music.

 In the interests of online privacy, Pianodao does not use affiliate tracking links.

 Get email updates from Pianodao, delivered by WordPress.